This pretty alternative to a boring laundry hamper is so fun and unique! Learn how to build a DIY hamper with this step by step tutorial.

 To add the tile, lay the hamper on its side and just plop on the tile adhesive to the plywood sheet.
 Use a trowel to spread adhesive out to evenly cover the plywood area.

-Next, use the size of your trowel to make grooves in the adhesive.
+Next, use the side of your trowel to make grooves in the adhesive.
 Then gently place each tile in place and press down while slightly wiggling.
 You can use spacers in between the tile pieces if you’d like, but we opted not to.

 Once you’ve completed all 4 sides be sure to clean up mortar by wiping with a damp rag.